MikroBitti

-Mikrobitti (formerly called MB, MikroBitti and MikroBITTI) is a Finnish computer magazine published in Helsinki, Finland.
+Mikrobitti (formerly called MB, MikroBitti and MikroBITTI) is a monthly Finnish computer magazine published in Helsinki, Finland.

 History and profile

 MikroBITTI was first published in May 1984.
 The original publisher was Tecnopress.
 Later it was published by Helsinki Media Company.
 Then the magazine was published monthly by Sanoma Magazines.
 The publishers were divisions of the Sanoma Group, since Sanoma purchased Tecnopress in 1984.
-MikroBitti is aimed mainly for beginner to mid-level computer users.
+MikroBitti is aimed mainly at beginner to mid-level computer users.

 The computer platform coverage in MikroBitti has shifted according to the market and public interest over the years.
-Originally, in the middle 1980s, the magazine covered 8-bit home computers such as the Commodore 64, the MSX line and the ZX Spectrum.
+Originally, in the mid-1980s, the magazine covered 8-bit home computers such as the Commodore 64, the MSX line and the ZX Spectrum.
 In the late 1980s and early 1990s, the focus shifted to 16- and 32-bit home computers such as the Amiga and the Atari ST.

 In the 8-bit era, MikroBitti was very hobby-oriented, presenting type-in programs for home computers and home electronics projects.
 Some columns, like the famous Peliluola by Nordic the Incurable, were written in a subculture insider style, and obscure in-jokes such as exploding hamsters were occasionally used.
 Many of the staff were fans of Star Trek: The Original Series and sometimes even wrote entire articles about the show, which had little or nothing to do with home computers.

 In the 2000s, the magazine was renamed to MB and mainly covered PCs and games consoles.
 It also reviewed other hardware, such as digital cameras.

 In 2015, Sanoma sold MB to Talentum, which had also acquired Sanoma's other computer magazine Tietokone in 2013.
 In the process, the magazine was renamed to Mikrobitti.
 In September 2015 Alma Media Corporation acquired Talentum.

 Risto Hieta became famous by the name Nordic the Incurable as the writer of the Peliluola ("The Gaming Den") column in MikroBitti.